magento/pagebuilder-docs/docs/viewports/how-to-add-viewports.md

 ### Step 5: Customize `switch.html` template (optional)

-As mentioned previously, if you want to change the viewport button's tooltip description based on the viewport selected, you need to add your own `switcher.html` template that replaces Page Builder's `switcher.html`.
-The template HTML shown here adds some dynamic word swapping based on the viewport being displayed:
+As mentioned previously, if you want to change the viewport button's tooltip description based on the selected viewport, you need to add your own `switcher.html` template that replaces Page Builder's `switcher.html`.
+The template shown here adds some dynamic word swapping when different viewports are displayed:

 ```html
 <each args="data: Object.keys(viewports), as: 'name'">